 How Do I Qualify for FMLA and Wisconsin’s Family Leave Act?

-For FMLA, you must meet eligibility requirements including that you have worked for your employer for 12 months prior a total of at least 1,250 hours and they must employ 50 employees within a 75 mile radius.
-To qualify for Wisconsin’s Family Leave Act, you must work for an employer who employes 50 or more permanent employees and have worked with them for at least 1,000 hours for the year prior to taking leave.
+For FMLA, you must meet eligibility requirements including that you have worked for your employer for 12 months prior a total of at least 1,250 hours and they must employ have employed 50 permanent employees in six of the previous 12 months.
+To qualify for Wisconsin’s Family Leave Act, you must work for an employer who employs 50 or more permanent employees and have worked with them for at least 1,000 hours for the year prior to taking leave.

 How Much Pay Will I Receive During My Leave?